 Question: Which events are officially remembered in your country?

-There is no human right directly connected to the act of remembrance, but the type of events which society feels the need to remember are almost always those where the human rights of certain groups of individuals have been comprehensively ignored.
-We remember the Nazi Holocaust because Jews, Roma, disabled, homosexuals, people of particular political beliefs, and people of Slavic nationality were treated as lesser human beings and experienced violations of almost every one of their human rights.
+There is no human right directly connected to the act of remembrance, but the type of events which society feels the need to remember are often those where the human rights of certain groups of individuals have been comprehensively ignored.
+We remember the Holocaust because Jews, as well as Roma, disabled people, homosexuals, Jehova's witnesses, people of particular political beliefs, and certain Slavic people were treated as lesser human beings and experienced violations of almost every one of their human rights.
 We remember wars, primarily because there are times when death visits both civilians and those involved in the fighting on a mass scale.
 We remember deportations or instances of ethnic cleansing not just for the fact that the victims experienced systematic violations of their human rights, but also because the violations were directed at these particular groups, and for no other reason than that the groups were viewed as sub-human, as people unworthy of the full range of human rights.
 We remember genocides because these are occasions when the elimination of a whole people is undertaken deliberately.
-The elimination is terrible but the planning, the intention to eliminate, strikes at the most basic human rights principle: that all people should be regarded as equal in dignity and rights.
+The intention to eliminate an entire group of people, the development of a systematic process of elimination, the planning and the atrocious acts committed strike at the most basic human rights principle: that all people should be regarded as equal in dignity and rights.

 Convention on the Prevention and Punishment of the Crime of Genocide